 Not only can you use Genie+ to skip lines, but you can also use it for character greetings, close-up priority seating at shows and special parade viewing areas!
 If Mommy Frog and I were alone, we wouldn't really need to use Genie+ for the character greetings since we like hopping on as many rides as we can, but if we have Lily with us, she always has to say hello to Mickey.

 You can also take advantage of priority seating and special viewing areas when using Disney Genie Plus with kids.
 You never really know if someone tall will end up right in front of your tadpoles.
 That way, you don't have to hear, "I can't see anything!"
-Mickey's Once Upon a Christmastime Parade was added to Genie+ with a viewing area in front of the castle during the holiday season.

 Have a Plan, Plus a Backup Plan

 Before selecting your first Lightning Lane pass, decide in advance which attractions are must-dos versus fun-dos.
 (That’s our word for rides that are fun but not necessarily a priority.)
-In our family, Splash Mountain is definitely a must-do, while Under the Sea - Journey of the Little Mermaid is a fun-do.
+In our family, Space Mountain is definitely a must-do, while Under the Sea - Journey of the Little Mermaid is a fun-do.
 This list will help you narrow down which attractions to try and get a pass for both in the morning and throughout the day.

 We’ve noticed on weekends or during the holidays, the Lightning Lane passes for some of the more popular attractions may fill up and become unavailable.
 If you find yourself in this situation, there are some things you can do, and that’s where your backup plan comes into play.
 If you’re a Walt Disney World Resort guest, you’ll certainly want to take advantage of the 30-minute Early Theme Park Entry.
 By arriving early, you’ll most likely be able to knock out at least one attraction, if not more, off of your must-do list.